tvdboom/ATOM/docs_sources/user_guide/models.md

     them only through atom.

 !!! tip
-    The acronyms are case-insensitive, e.g. `atom.lgb` also calls the LightGBM model.
+    The acronyms are case-insensitive, e.g., `atom.lgb` also calls the LightGBM model.

 <br>